 Is the processing unexpected for data subjects, e.g. because you are re-using data for a different purpose than the one they were initially collected for, or because two formerly separate databases were merged or interconnected by new legislation?
-Even if data subjects don't read the privacy statement, would they expect this to happen?
+Even if data subjects don't read the data protection notice, would they expect this to happen?